thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 Designed initializers in Objective-C are currently identified by documentation and convention.
-To strengthen these conventions and make it possible to mechanically verify (in Swift) that all designated initializers have been overridden, we should introduce a Clang method attribute ``objc_designated_initializer`` that can be applied to the designated initializers in Objective-C. Clang can then be extended to perform similar checking to what we're describing for Swift: designated initializers delegate or chain to the superclass constructor, secondary constructors always delegate, and subclassing requires one to override the designated initializers.
+To strengthen these conventions and make it possible to mechanically verify (in Codira) that all designated initializers have been overridden, we should introduce a Clang method attribute ``objc_designated_initializer`` that can be applied to the designated initializers in Objective-C. Clang can then be extended to perform similar checking to what we're describing for Codira: designated initializers delegate or chain to the superclass constructor, secondary constructors always delegate, and subclassing requires one to override the designated initializers.
 The impact can